EricLambrecht/react-timing-hooks/README.md

 # react-timing-hooks

-This library contains (or will contain) a bunch of hooks that can be used to trigger effects containing timeouts, intervals etc. without having to worry about storing "timeoutIds" or proper clean up of leaking timers.
-Apart from that this lib is super light-weight, since it doesn't include any other dependencies.
+This package contains a bunch of hooks that allow you to make use of `setTimeout`, `setInterval`, `setIdleCallback` and `requestAnimationFrame` in your react-components _without_ having to worry about handling "IDs" or the clean up of leaking timers etc. Apart from that the hooks are quite easy to use.

-**This package is still in alpha.
-It is not yet feature complete.**
+Oh, and the lib is super light-weight, too, since it doesn't include any other dependencies!

 #### TL;DR